eamonnbell/g6602-hacks/README.md

 ## monkey_hill_climbing.py

 Infinite monkey with incremental improvement, mutates one non-correct character per iteration.
 Maximizes on correct chars in correct position.

+(Python 3)

+## aftersol.py

+After Sol Lewitt.
+Uses TkInter which is a standard module to draw on a canvas.
+Would like to expand this to include user input "ratifying" mutations.